CeliaBenquet/Project_ADA/README.md

 # Research questions
 - What is the global evolution of the cultivated surface on a world scale from 1990 to 2014?
 - What is the area lost of savanna, shrubland, grassland and forest per country?
-- Do we see a corelation between the area lost by ecosystems and the area gain by agriculture?
+- Do we see a correlation between the area lost by ecosystems and the area gain by agriculture?
-- Can we find those same patterns for the main cultivated products?
-And what kind of crops are the more rentable (surface cultivated/quantity obtained)
+- For each selected crop, Sojabean, banana, wheat, rice, palm oil, what pourcentage of the total cultivated area do they represent?
-- What is the scheme for food importation and exportation over the world and what insight on countries’ position and relationship can it give us?
+- If there is a correlation between an increase in area cultivated and area lost from all the ecosystems, what would be approximatively the area lost because of these crops in particular?
-- For the main cultivated products, what is their “destruction level” on our ecosystems?
-Can we find the most “dangerous” one on this aspect?
+- Check if sojabean, banana, wheat, rice, palm oil is meant for exportation and/or importation for each country over the years?

 # Dataset
 We will use data sets taken from FAOSTAT published by the United Nation and related to food and agriculture.
 It gives us a really broad set of informations to answer to our problematic.
 We selected 4 data sets.